microsoft/vscode-docs/docs/java/java-faq.md

 ## Does VS Code Java support other display languages?

-Currently we support Chinese in addition to English for a few extensions including [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug), [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven), [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency).
+Currently we support Chinese in addition to English for a few extensions including [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug), [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven), [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency).
 To learn how to switch the VS Code display language, see [Display Languages](/docs/getstarted/locales.md).

 You can contribute to the extension repositories if you're interested in additional display language support.